rlhadas/dtldiameter/README.md

 ### From the Command Line:

 This program has three flags: `-c`, `-r`, and `-t`.
-Exactly one of these must be present when the program is run for it o function.
+Exactly one of these must be present when the program is run for it to function.

 #### Single Files